weichichou/matchem/README.md

 - TypeScript
 - React Hooks

-The frontend was scaffolded using the vue-create cli.
+This project was scaffolded using the create-react-app cli.
 [See the standard create-react docs](./create-react-app-docs.md).